-Parachute produces a case study every quarter, addressing a topic of interest to the Vision Zero community.
+Parachute produces case studies addressing topics of interest to the Vision Zero community.

 This case study analyzes safe school zones and explores some of the evidence-based safety measures currently being implemented across Canada.